-“Pollution Revolution” shed a light on the pollution all seas suffer from, regardless of depth or shore.
-The projector Bottura uses collects algae and cucumber broths into an empty oyster enriches them with oyster cream and beach plants and covered with deep lemon foam.
+“Pollution Revolution” shed light on the pollution all seas suffer from, regardless of depth or shore.
+The projector Bottura uses collects algae and cucumber broths into an empty oyster, enriches them with oyster cream and beach plants, and covers with deep lemon foam.
 The look of the dish is “polluted”, but the salty-sour flavors are fresh as clear sea, which is the true revolution.

 From pink to black.
 Very black.
-Cristoforo Messisbugo served as a steward for the Este family, the dukes of Ferrara in Emilia-Romagna in the first half of the 16th century.
-One of Messisbugo’s duties was to take care of the court’s banquets, duties he turned into a massive book which count some hundreds of recipes.
-In another book with the clear name “A New Book in which We will Learn to Make Any Kind of Food” appeared for the first time in Italian cooking books Sturgeon recipes, a very common fish in the Po around Ferrara, and its eggs, more commonly known as Caviar.
+Cristoforo Messisbugo served as a steward for the Este family, the duchess of Ferrara in Emilia-Romagna in the first half of the 16th century.
+One of Messisbugo’s duties was to take care of the court’s banquets, duties he turned into a massive book that counts hundreds of recipes.
+In another book with the catchy title “A New Book in which We Will Learn to make any kind of food” appeared for the first time in Italian cooking books Sturgeon recipes, a very common fish in the Po around Ferrara, and its eggs, more commonly known as Caviar.

 One interesting fact I learned while going deep into the story: Sturgeon and caviar recipes were quite common in Ferrara up until the 20th century, and the most famous place to find such dishes was the kosher delicatessen of Benvenuta “Nuta” Ascoli that stood until 1972 in Via Mazzini 62 in Ferrara’s city center.
 “Nuta” and her delicatessen found their place in eternity in Giorgio Bassani’s book “The Garden of the Finzi-Continis”, where she became Batsabea De Fano.

-“Rice between fresh and salt water” took us deep into the land by inter-fishy relation.
+“Rice between fresh and saltwater” took us deep into the land by inter-fishy relation.
 The Carpione marinade comes for another round as cream next to pieces of seabass.
 The two forms of fish hide well in risotto, but the real surprise comes when you smell and taste the classic combination of fennel and oranges.
-The unknown becomes a little bit known, but the classic gets a totally new form.
+The unknown becomes a little bit known, but the classic gets a completely new form.

-Another classic dish by Bottura is “An eel swimming up the Po river” that follows the story of an eel that tries to get to the river from the lagoons around Modena, and on its way gathers ingredients and memories.
+Another classic dish by Bottura is “An eel swimming up the Po River” which follows the story of an eel that tries to get to the river from the lagoons around Modena, and on its way gathers ingredients and memories.
 Our eel was smeared in Saba, which is – as the balsamic vinegar – the result of cooked grape leftovers.
 Not as balsamic vinegar Saba is cooked longer and aged less, therefore lacks the somewhat fancy historic cloak of its famous brother.
 In fact, it tastes more like a balsamic vinegar glaze.
-It’s a very complicated brothers’ relationship.
+It’s a very complicated two brothers relationship.

-The eel swims on the plate with extra-smooth polenta on its one side, and on the other an enjoyable bright-green apple gel.
+The eel swims on the plate with extra-smooth polenta on one side and an enjoyable bright-green apple gel on the other.
 No need to know anything besides this.
 After we cleaned our plates of the most enjoyable dish for me the sweet tooth, we could see the protagonist searching its way out, to the river.

 “We couldn’t avoid the will of power when Pino finished explaining the dish with a dramatic pause which was followed by: “This dish is made only with two ingredients – Parmigiano… and time”.
 Getting off stage and leaving us smiling to ourselves”

-Here’s a 2:30 minute clip that shows the full process of how to make this dish, and I highly recommend to put on your headphones.
-It’s not the same without.
+Here’s a 2:30-minute clip that shows the full process of how to make this dish, and I highly recommend to putting your headphones.
+It’s not the same.